brodeynewman/wordle/README.md

 # Wordle

-Actively learning Go, so figured this would be a fun little projec to build.
+Actively learning Go, so figured this would be a fun little project to build.

 ![Wordle](./assets/wordle.png)